minprog/cs50x-1718-1819/info/10 Syllabus.md

 | Quiz 2        | Mon 26-Mar | Mon 28-May | Wed 11-Apr |
 | Retake        | Wed 11-Apr | Mon 11-Jun | Mon 11-Jun |

-## Feedback

-You will receive written feedback for every assignment that you submit.
-You are required to discuss that feedback (and your general progress) with a TA.
-Make sure that you meet regularly so as to assure that we can monitor your progress and that you understand the feedback correctly.

 ## Lectures